 Although individual assessment is frequently a component of leadership development programs, the results of those assessments (e.g., personality, 360-degree feedback) are rarely used to guide specific coaching and curriculum-based experiences.
 Instead, assessment is treated as a one-and-done event after which every leader goes through the same program steps often focused on the same organizationally specific competencies.

 But enough of the bad news!
-Join us for a webinar on Thursday, July 7, to delve further into the challenges of leadership development and, more importantly, find out what can be done to address them.
+Check out this webinar to delve further into the challenges of leadership development and, more importantly, find out what can be done to address them.

-This blog post was authored by Jackie Sahm, MS, director of global learning, and Jocelyn Hays, MS, learning solutions manager.
+This blog post was authored by Jackie VanBroekhoven Sahm, MA, director of global learning, and Jocelyn Hays, MS, learning solutions manager.

 - They are not always called “competency models,” but as the saying goes, “If it looks like a duck . . .”